hoojaoh/blog.watchandcode.com/_posts/2016-04-12-how-to-approach-coding-bootcamps.md

 ---
 layout: post
-title: My take on coding bootcamps
+title: How to approach coding bootcamps
 date: 2016-04-12
 ---